Lotte Lehmann League Newsletter Spring 1991 Volume III, No. 1

 • Alfred Frankenstein, Israel: From an essay published in the Hebrew magazine “Musica” in Tel-Aviv:

 “The first time I heard the singer was in 1927 at a concert of the Berlin Philharmonic orchestra conducted by Bruno Walter.
 Lotte Lehmann sang the “Wesendonck Lieder” and the Rezia aria from Oberon.
 From thereon I did not miss a single appearance of the singer in Berlin, neither in concert nor in opera.
-I am not ashamed to admit my feelings of sentimentality now, after more than 60 years, when I remember the marvellous impressions of Lehmann’s voice and her artistic personality.
+I am not ashamed to admit my feelings of sentimentality now, after more than 60 years, when I remember the marvelous impressions of Lehmann’s voice and her artistic personality.
 Whenever I look again into the many letters she wrote to me, into the number of photographs of the artist and also her many books… all this confirms the lasting impression of a rare artistic personality—unforgettable for me.

 “At the end of the 20s Lehmann was often guest of the municipal opera of Berlin (Charlottenburg).
 That was the time that Bruno Walter was chief conductor there.
 So I was fortunate enough to hear Lehmann in her famous parts: Turandot, Ariadne, Fidelio, Sieglinde, Desdemona.
-When she returned to Berlin in 1932, she appeared as Eva in Meistersinger at the State Opera and Wilhelm Fürtwängler was conductor… Whenever I look into the programs of that period, I enjoy again the marvellous atmosphere of all those evenings.
+When she returned to Berlin in 1932, she appeared as Eva in Meistersinger at the State Opera and Wilhelm Fürtwängler was conductor… Whenever I look into the programs of that period, I enjoy again the marvelous atmosphere of all those evenings.
 I remember particularly a special performance of Gounod’s Faust when three famous singers appeared together: Lehmann as Marguerite, Kiepura as Faust and Ludwig Hoffman as Mephisto.
 In my program I find that Lehmann sang in five performances within nine days… This was in 1927 and two days later she was again Turandot, her partner Kiepura, the Liu Lotte Schöne, conductor Bruno Walter.
 A few days later with Bruno Walter, an unforgettable performance: Ariadne, with Maria Ivogün.”

 Lotte Lehmann League Newsletter Autumn 1991 Volume III, No. 2